Source of truth

 getConsentreturns the all-permissive default). - A candidate on a channel type not in the map above is allowed (unknown channel types are not suppressed).

-- If consent resolution itself fails (for example a DB error), the request logs a warning and keeps all candidates rather than dropping them.
+- If consent resolution itself fails (for example a consent-store DB

 revoked (or non-granted) ConsentRecord for the